bitpoke/stack/docs/install-stack-on-minikube.md

 ---
-title: How to install stack on Minikube
+title: How to install Stack on Minikube
-linktitle: Install on Minikube
+linktitle: How to install Stack on Minikube
-description: "Here you can find Presslabs Stack's documentation, the first open-source serverless hosting platform that bridges two major technologies: WordPress and Kubernetes."
+description: "Installing Stack on Minikube is no different then installing it on another Kubernetes cluster."
 categories: []
 keywords: ['stack', 'docs', 'wordpress', 'kubernetes']
 draft: false